 The Montgomery County Historical Society (MCHS) is a 501(c)(3) corporation.
 The Society owns two buildings in Montgomery City that house an extensive genealogical library and a museum of artifacts and antiques.
-All research requests, building staffing/maintenance and website management are donated by volunteers.
+All research requests replies, building staffing/maintenance and website management are donated by volunteers.

 If you like what you find here, we hope you will become a member and/or make a donation to help us continue our mission.
 We also welcome contributions of your own research, be it family history or documented historical articles that would interest other visitors.

-Pioneer Days, a 96-page illustrated history of the County, has been well-received by both those new to our history as well as long-time residents.
+Pioneer Days, a 96-page illustrated history of the County created by volunteers, has been well-received by both those new to our history as well as long-time residents.

 Hunt-St. Joseph Cemetery - History & Records